Project Entrepreneur

 Were your parents, relatives, or close friends entrepreneurial?
 How so?
 Did you have any other role models?

 My father was a huge inspiration.
-He emmigrated as a self-employed brick layer and, through decades of hard work, eventually became his own boss as a builder.
+He emigrated as a self-employed brick layer and, through decades of hard work, eventually became his own boss as a builder.

 My godfather, John Griffin, also showed me how a commitment to always doing the best job possible was integral to achieving success.
 John, who is the current chairman of Irish TV, is well known in Ireland for winning the Kerry Man of the Year and the Mayo Man of the Year awards.